Schaefer's theorem for graphs: Tools from universal algebra and model theory

 \section{Tools from universal algebra and model theory}

-In this section we develop in detail the tools from universal algebra and model theory needed for our approach.
-We start by translating the problem Graph-SAT$(\Psi)$ into a constraint satisfaction problem for a reduct of $G$.
+We now develop in detail the tools from universal algebra and model theory needed for our approach.
+We start by translating the problem Graph-SAT$(\Psi)$ into a constraint satisfaction problem for a reduct of the random graph $G$.

-We denote the random graph by $G=(V;E)$.
+We write $G=(V;E)$ for the random graph.
 The graph $G$ is determined up to isomorphism by the two properties of being \emph{homogeneous} (i.e., any isomorphism between two finite induced subgraphs of $G$ can be extended to an automorphism of $G$), and \emph{universal} (i.e., $G$ contains all countable graphs as induced subgraphs).
-Moreover, it satisfies the \emph{extension property}, which often is useful in combinatorial arguments: for all disjoint finite $U, U'\subseteq V$ there exists $v\in V$ such that $v$ is adjacent in $G$ to all members of $U$ and to none in $U'$.
+The random graph $G$ has the property of \emph{quantifier elimination}, that is, every first-order formula is over $G$ equivalent to a quantifier-free first-order formula.
+Moreover, $G$ has the \emph{extension property}, which often is useful in combinatorial arguments: for all disjoint finite $U, U'\subseteq V$ there exists $v\in V$ such that $v$ is adjacent in $G$ to all members of $U$ and to none in $U'$.
 Up to isomorphism, there exists only one unique countably infinite graph which has this extension property, and hence the property can be used as an alternative definition of $G$.
 The name of the random graph is due to the fact that if for a countably infinite vertex set, one chooses independently and with probability $\frac{1}{2}$ for each pair of vertices whether to connect the two vertices by an edge, then with probability $1$ the resulting graph is isomorphic to the random graph.
 For the many other remarkable properties of $G$ and its automorphism group $\Aut(G)$, and various connections to many branches of mathematics, see e.g.~\cite{RandomCameron,RandomRevisitedCameron}.

 Let $\Gamma$ be a structure with a finite relational signature $\tau$.
-A first-order $\tau$-formula is called \emph{primitive positive} if it is of the form where the $\psi_i$ are \emph{atomic}, i.e., of the form $y_1=y_2$ or $R(y_1,\dots,y_k)$, where $R \in \tau$ is a $k$-ary relation symbol and the $y_i$ are not necessarily distinct.
+A first-order $\tau$-formula is called \emph{primitive positive} if it is of the form where the $\psi_i$ are \emph{atomic}, i.e., of the form $y_1=y_2$ or $R(y_1,\dots,y_k)$ for a $k$-ary relation symbol $R \in \tau$ and not necessarily distinct variables $y_i$.
 A $\tau$-formula is called a \emph{sentence} if it contains no free variables.

 \begin{definition} The \emph{constraint satisfaction problem for $\Gamma$}, denoted by $\Csp(\Gamma)$, is the computational problem of deciding for a given primitive positive $\tau$-sentence $\Phi$ whether $\Phi$ is true in $\Gamma$. \end{definition}